AI SQL Query Generator · Postgres

 A tool that converts plain-English questions into working SQL.

 A SQL query generator is a tool that converts a plain-English question into a working SQL statement.
-An AI SQL query generator like Chion also reads your database schema first, picks the right tables and joins, and validates the output before running it.
+Most generators stop at the text; Chion reads your database schema first, picks the right tables and joins, and validates the output before running it.
 You get a SELECT statement you can execute or paste into any PostgreSQL client.
 No syntax knowledge required.
+Unlike a drag-and-drop Postgres query builder, a generator writes the SQL from the question itself; you review the SELECT instead of assembling it.

 Example: Top 10 customers by revenue